 In this situation, one parent wants to move to another state with the child, but s/he shares shares parenting time with the other parent.
 Regardless of whether you’re the parent who wants to move with the child or you’re the parent who doesn’t want the child to move, Minnesota takes parental kidnapping and custodial interference seriously so it’s important that you know the law.

-Here are a few things to know when both parents have parenting time:
+When both parents have parenting time:

 - If the purpose of the move with the child is to interfere with parenting time already ordered to the other parent, the court will not allow relocation with the child.
+(Minnesota Statutes, Section 518.175, Subdivision 3).

 * As you can see, some of the factors involve stability and continuity, which will tend to favor keeping the child where s/he currently lives.